EDUCBA Logo

 Introduction to MySQL COALESCE()

 MySQL COALESCE function is used to handle the NULL values in the table columns.
-Whenever we create a table containing columns that have not been assigned a default value or auto-increment attribute, then the values that are inserted in that columns by default are NULL.
-While retrieving the data from the tables, it is not convenient and appropriate to display the NULL values to the user.
-Instead of NULL, we should replace the NULL value to some appropriate value depending on the purpose of that column and what type of value is being stored in them.
+Whenever we create a table containing columns without a default value or auto-increment attribute, the values inserted in those columns by default are NULL.
+While retrieving the data from the tables, displaying the NULL values to the user is not convenient and appropriate.
+Instead of using NULL, we should replace the NULL value with a proper value that depends on the column’s purpose and the type of value being stored in it.

-For example, when the name is stored, but the column contains default values in them when not specified while inserting, we should replace the NULL value with a blank string using coalesce while retrieving the name column.
+For example, when storing the name but the column contains default values if not specified during insertion, we should replace the NULL value with a blank string when retrieving the name column using coalesce.

 Syntax of MySQL COALESCE()